Timmmm/robocut/README.md

 # Robocut

-Robocut is a simple graphical program to allow you to cut graphics with one of the following vinyl cutters made by Graphtec:
+Robocut is a simple graphical program to allow you to cut graphics with one of the following vinyl cutters made by Graphtec (though note I only own a CC200-20 so the others are all untested):

 * Craft Robo CC200-20
 * Craft Robo CC300-20